 Stoplight — visual modeling tools for creating your OpenAPI spec

-Stoplight.io provides a platform with visual modeling tools to create an OpenAPI document for your API — without requiring you to know the OpenAPI spec details or code the spec line by line.
+Among other services, Stoplight provides visual modeling tools to create an OpenAPI document for your API — without requiring you to know the OpenAPI spec details or code the spec line by line.
 This API specification document can act as a single source of truth that empowers the whole API lifecycle, from UX prototyping to testing, development, documentation, sales, and more.

 - Limits to line-by-line spec coding

 - Not just simpler tools, but a design-first philosophy

 - Not a post-design artifact to generate documentation

 - Documentation hosting features on Stoplight